How to Use Perplexity AI with StreetSpring for Business Location Research

 that could affect foot traffic or the business environment

-Please cite your sources so I can verify them.
+Please cite your sources so I can verify them, and include publication dates.

-Use this when StreetSpring flags high competitor density and you want to understand whether the landscape is still accurate.
+Use this when StreetSpring flags high competitor density and you want to see how the landscape has actually evolved over the last 12-24 months.

 I'm considering opening a [BUSINESS TYPE] near [INTERSECTION OR CROSS STREETS],